Home > IoT > How to Remote Access IoT SSH over the Internet

 The data transferred gets encrypted end-to-end between the SSH client and the SSH server.

 SocketXP has no way to decrypt or eavesdrop your encrypted data without knowing your SSH private keys.
-SocketXP merely acts as an online TCP reverse proxy server for your encrypted data traffic transmitted through the SSH connection.
+SocketXP merely acts as an online reverse proxy server for your encrypted data traffic transmitted through the SSH connection.

 IoT Remote SSH Security - Do’s and Don’ts